FineDataLink Version

 You can configure filtering conditions for files to be read in the folder.
 You can filter files by fileName and lastModifiedTime.
 Filtering through parameters is supported.

 A usage example of lastModifiedTime: A folder contains Table A and Table B added yesterday.
-Today, table C is added to this folder, and the data in Table B is updated.
+Today, Table C is added to this folder, and the data in Table B is updated.
 In File Filtering, if you set lastModifiedTime to today's date, Table C and Table B will be read.
 (All data in Table B will be read, not only the data updated today.)

 1. When you filter files using lastModifiedTime, the precision is limited to minutes, not seconds.

 2. In FineDataLink 4.1.1 and later versions, the conditional judgment logic has been standardized.
-For details about each operator, see Judgment Logic Description.
+For details about each operator, see Condition Judgment Logic Description.

 Sheet Name